Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 **Algorithm:**

-1. If the input is an *issuance*:
-    1. Test that the *initial block ID* declared in the witness matches the initial block ID of the current blockchain; if not, halt and return false.
-    2. Compute [asset ID](data.md#asset-id) from the initial block ID, asset version 1, and the *VM version* and *issuance program* declared in the witness.
-If the resulting asset ID is not equal to the declared asset ID in the issuance commitment, halt and return false.
-    3. [Evaluate](#evaluate-predicate) its [issuance program](data.md#issuance-program), for the VM version specified in the issuance commitment and with the [input witness](data.md#transaction-input-witness) [program arguments](data.md#program-arguments); if execution fails, halt and return false.
-2. If the input is a *spend*:
-    1. Load an output from the state as identified by the input’s [spent output reference](data.md#outpoint), yielding a *previous output*.
+1. Load an output hash from the state as identified by the input’s [spent output reference](data.md#outpoint), yielding a *previous output hash*.
 2. If the previous output does not exist, halt and return false.
+3. Compute the SHA3-256 hash of the *previous output* provided in the [input witness](data.md#input-entry-witness).
+4. Test that the *previous output hash* from the blockchain state equals the hash of the *previous output* in the wintess; if not, halt and return false.
-    3. [Evaluate](#evaluate-predicate) the previous output’s control program, for the VM version specified in the previous output and with the [input witness](data.md#transaction-input-witness) program arguments.
+5. [Evaluate](#evaluate-predicate) the control program specified in the *previous output*, for the VM version specified in the previous output and with the [input witness](data.md#input-entry-witness) program arguments.
-    4. If the evaluation returns false, halt and return false.
+6. If the evaluation returns false, halt and return false.
-3. Return true.
+7. Return true.

 ### Check transaction is well-formed